How to talk to a friend when you're worried about their mental health

 Meet them where they’re at

 Not everyone is comfortable talking face to face, and they may, in fact, prefer to talk with you on the phone or via text.
 Meet them at a space where they’re most comfortable at.

 Don’t be afraid of a little silence as it is often all that is needed for the person to open up and talk with you.
 If you feel that your friend is not comfortable lighten the atmosphere by playing some music or making them a cup of tea.

 If you are concerned that the person is feeling suicidal you can read more information on our factsheet help my friend is suicidal.
-If you feel they are depressed you can read our factsheet on helping a friend with depression.
 If you feel your friend is suicidal it is important to talk to someone like a family member, teacher, or someone who can help and let them know your concerns.
 You may have to break your friend's trust on this, but it is extremely important that you do not keep this information to yourself, and that you tell someone in order to get your friend some help and support.
-Check out our article on how to be a good listener.

 What can I do if someone doesn’t want my help?